Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \begin{itemize}[leftmargin=*] \item \textbf{Jaccard similarity} $J$ on correct-answer sets.
 Inflated by probes that almost every frontier model knows. \item \textbf{Lift} = observed intersection / expected-under-independence.
 Controls for common knowledge. \item \textbf{Hallucination similarity} $\mathrm{HSS}$: among probes where both models are wrong (non-refusal), the fraction on which they produce the \emph{same} normalized wrong answer. $\mathrm{HSS}$ is the most diagnostic of the three because independently trained models essentially never converge on an identical wrong rare fact, whereas weight-sharing siblings do so on 30--55\% of shared-wrong probes. \end{itemize}

-\paragraph{Three regimes.} Applied pairwise across 188 models, the three metrics cleanly separate into three regimes (Figure~\ref{fig:lineage}a).\footnote{The regime boundaries are empirical: weight-sharing siblings (e.g., GPT-5 / GPT-5-pro, GPT-5.2 / GPT-5.2-pro, Claude Opus 4.5 / 4.5-think) concentrate at $\mathrm{HSS} \geq 0.30$; cross-vendor pairs with $\geq 10$ joint-wrong probes have median $\mathrm{HSS} = 0.05$.} \emph{Shared base} pairs ($\mathrm{HSS} \geq 0.30$, $J \geq 0.60$) represent the same weights served with different inference or light alignment; \emph{lineage} pairs ($0.10 \leq \mathrm{HSS} < 0.30$) are consistent with post-training, continued pretraining, or distillation on top of a shared ancestor; \emph{retrained} pairs ($\mathrm{HSS} < 0.10$ on $\geq 15$ joint-wrong probes) fall in the same statistical regime as cross-vendor independent pairs even when the models share a version-family label.
+\paragraph{Three regimes.} Applied pairwise across 201 models, the three metrics cleanly separate into three regimes (Figure~\ref{fig:lineage}a).\footnote{The regime boundaries are empirical: weight-sharing siblings (e.g., GPT-5 / GPT-5-pro at $\mathrm{HSS} = 0.56$, GPT-5-pro / GPT-5-think at $0.52$) concentrate at $\mathrm{HSS} \geq 0.30$, whereas cross-vendor pairs with $\geq 10$ joint-wrong probes have median $\mathrm{HSS} = 0.00$ (mean $0.02$).} \emph{Shared base} pairs ($\mathrm{HSS} \geq 0.30$, $J \geq 0.60$) represent the same weights served with different inference or light alignment; \emph{lineage} pairs ($0.10 \leq \mathrm{HSS} < 0.30$) are consistent with post-training, continued pretraining, or distillation on top of a shared ancestor; \emph{retrained} pairs ($\mathrm{HSS} < 0.10$ on $\geq 10$ joint-wrong probes) fall in the same statistical regime as cross-vendor independent pairs even when the models share a version-family label.